-Paris has been ranked as the top city in the world for students by QS, and is home to more than 100,000 students attending dozens of institutions.
+Paris has been ranked as the top city in the world for students by QS, and is home to more than 600,000 students attending dozens of institutions.
 As well as joining the usual apartment hunt, students may be eligible for accommodation provided by the university or by the central student housing board, CROUS.

 There is also a number of privately operated long-stay hostels and boarding houses across the city that specifically cater to students.
 These tend to offer individual bedrooms with limited shared kitchen and living areas.
 The best way to find one is through the university’s accommodation office or CROUS as these tend to be better in terms of price and quality.
 You can also search online at Adele.

-Many apartments are in beautiful 18th- or 19th-century buildings.
+Many apartments are in beautiful 18th or 19th century buildings.
 The high ceilings and period features tend to come with a lack of modern facilities.
-Lifts tend to be small or non-existent, and buildings are typically six or even eight stories high.
+Lifts tend to be small or non-existent (or permanently out of order!), and buildings are typically six or even eight stories high.
 Shared laundry facilities in the basement are common.

-How to find a property in Paris
+Find a rental in Paris

 Paris is the largest city in France, and is home to hundreds of estate agents and thousands of landlords so most renters start their search online.
 Renting directly from the landlord is typically cheaper but somewhat riskier than using an estate agent.
 Word of mouth still plays a key role in finding a new place to live for many people, so as soon as you know you’re moving, tell everyone you know that you’re looking.